This week's Torah portion is from Deuteronomy 31:1–31:30. Join David as he discusses the importance of the dissemination of Truth, the Torah.

 If we are asleep spiritually, how in the world do we expect to be saved physically?
 Don’t get me wrong, the Messiah can come at any time, but we cannot sit around idly waiting for him to show up with our preconceived ideas.
 What if our interpretations of how he will return are completely misplaced – just like in the days of Yeshua when the nation was searching for a conquering Messiah King?

 Remember, we create the circumstances for our redemption – it begins with us awakening ourselves spiritually.
 May we wake up!
-May we rise up and become like those great ones that went before us – Abraham, Joseph, Moses, Samuel, King David, Elijah, and our Messiah Yeshua – to effectively disseminate the Truth in our surroundings, to become living Torahs to the world!
-May we truly be spiritually prepared and merit the return of Messiah!
-Amen.
+May we rise up and become like those great ones that went before us – Abraham, Joseph, Moses, Samuel, King David, Elijah, and our Messiah Yeshua – connecting with the unified message that they embodied, and effectively disseminating the Truth in our surroundings, to become living Torahs in kind to the world!